SeanBlakeley/WordPress-Ionic/README.md

 ![Alt text](/src/assets/imgs/show-in-rest.PNG?raw=true "Show Ideas custom post type in rest")

 7/ Now you need to create some ideas!
 Alternately, you can upload the dummy.xml file included in the root of the repo.
-Go to Tools > Import > WordPress > Install Now.
-The Run Importer option will replace the Install Now after a moment or 2.
-Click Run Importer and upload the Dummy.xml file as prompted.
+Go to **Tools > Import > WordPress > Install Now**.
+The Run Importer option will replace the **Install Now** after a moment or 2.
+Click Run Importer and upload the `dummy.xml` file as prompted.

 ## Connecting WordPress & Ionic
-8/ Navigate back to the ionic project folder and open the src/environment.ts file - you’ll see these settings:
+8/ Navigate back to the ionic project folder and open the `src/environment.ts` file - you’ll see these settings:
 ```
 export const environment = {
 	site_url : '<YOUR_LOCAL_INSTALL_URL>',